all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

       indicates the time at which the participant completed the medical history questionnaire.

   questionnaireOnMedications
-      A questionnaire on Medications that a participant can fill out.
+      indicates status of a questionnaire on Medications that a participant can fill out.

+      :ref:`Enumerated values <questionnaire_status>`

   questionnaireOnMedicationsTime
       Indicates the time at which the RDR received notice of medications questionnaire.